10 Best Vertical Push Exercises for Shoulders (Dumbbell Z Press Ranks #1)

 The Dumbbell Z press is typically categorized as an advanced exercise due to the hip mobility and core strength that it demands.
 The spine must remain neutral when doing these, and if someone is unable to do them while sitting due to lacking hip and/or hamstring flexibility, they could do them on weight plates.

-How to Perform Dumbbell Z Press Exercise:
+How to Perform Dumbbell Z Press Workout:

 1. Sit on the floor with legs straightened, maintain an upright posture and ensure that the heels are firmly grounded into the floor.
 This will give the lifter a firm base to press from.